lhymmEU/wallet-less-login-web3athon/README.md

 # wallet-less-login-web3athon
 An attempt to try out the idea of login using steganography instead of web3 wallets.
+Assumes a polkadot node template running in dev mode at default port.

 ## The Concept
 Web3 wallets are great, they provide a clean interface for users to interact with blockchains.